 Configure the maximum operation rate for individual client connections and collectively for all connections associated with a client connection policy.

-If the operation rate limit is exceeded, the Directory Server can either reject the operation or terminate the connection.
+If the operation rate limit is exceeded, the server can either reject the operation or terminate the connection.
 You can define multiple rate limit values, making it possible to fine tune limits for both a long term average operation rate and short term operation bursts.
 For example, you can define a limit of one thousand operations per second and one million operations per day, which works out to an average of fewer than twelve operations per second, but with bursts of up to one thousand operations per second.

 Specify rate limit strings as a maximum count, followed by a slash and a duration.
 The count portion must contain an integer and can be followed by the following multipliers:

 - k (to indicate that the integer should be interpreted as thousands)